What is a Parish Council?

 Powers exist to enable the Council to provide financial support when it is asked for (funds permitting and the necessary regulations being met).
-Over the past few years it has contributed towards equipment for the playing field, the cost of surveys of the village hall, management of trees in the churchyard and running costs of the Youth Club.
+Over the past few years it has contributed towards equipment for the playing field, the cost of surveys of the village hall, management of trees in the churchyard and travelling costs of the Forget-me-Nots Club.
 The Council supports all the local organisations and values the contribution they make to the quality of life in the village.

 Among the duties of the Parish Council is to provide and manage the civil cemetery (after the churchyard closed), to consider the provision of allotments, and to consider the impact of its decisions on crime and disorder.

 It is the duty of the Parish Council to ensure that the rules for the administration of the Council are followed.
 Therefore there is a Chair, a Clerk / Responsible Finance Officer as well as a Financial Councillor and Audit Councillor to manage the finances in a sound and professional manner.

 A further duty is to hold at least four meetings per year and an Annual Parish Meeting for the residents of the Parish.
 Meetings are publicised by notices throughout the village and individually by email to those who have asked to be on the Clerk’s mailing list.
 All meetings are open to the public and attendance is encouraged.
 Those who do attend are given an opportunity to speak on any matter under discussion.

 The Fritwell Parish Council Code of Conduct was adopted by the Council to be effective from 1st July 2012.
 Read here: Fritwell Parish Council Code of Conduct.